Rhapsody (operating system): Pitch to developers

-At Macworld SF 1997, Steve Jobs used the metaphor of the floors of a building: he said that Mac OS and its Macintosh Toolbox placed developers on the "fifth floor", Windows NT on the "seventh floor", while Rhapsody's OpenStep libraries would let developers start on the "twentieth floor".
-Citing The Mythical Man-Month, he commented that developers were only able to reach a few 'floors' higher than the foundation provided by the operating system, since:
+At Macworld SF 1997, Steve Jobs said that Mac OS and its Macintosh Toolbox placed developers on the "fifth floor", Windows NT on the "seventh floor", while Rhapsody's OpenStep libraries would let developers start on the "twentieth floor".
+Jobs argued that this would make it faster to implement existing apps, and would allow even small developer teams to create innovative apps.

-Jobs said that by relying on OpenStep libraries instead of writing equivalent code from scratch for each applications, developers would no longer need to write 80% of their applications' code, and would be able to create applications "five to ten times" faster.
-Jobs showed off NeXTSTEP's Interface Builder by creating an application's interface without any lines of code, and added:

-Jobs argued that this would not only make it faster to implement existing apps, but would allow even small teams of developers to create apps that were more innovative and advanced than on any other platform.
 At the time, fewer than 25% of Americans used computers, and many thought the computing industry was "just waiting to take off"; most existing applications were office tools, and "the software for the vast majority of people [had] yet to be written".
-Jobs gave the examples of Lighthouse Design, which had created an entire office suite for NeXTSTEP with only 18 employees, Tim Berners-Lee, who had created the World Wide Web on NeXTSTEP, and Dell, which created its first eCommerce website using NeXT's WebObjects.
+Jobs gave the examples of Lighthouse Design, which had created an entire office suite for NeXTSTEP with only 18 employees; Tim Berners-Lee, who had created WorldWideWeb, the first web browser, on NeXTSTEP; and Dell, which created its first eCommerce website using NeXT's WebObjects.

-Since Yellow Box was also available on Windows as a dynamic-link library (DLL), Yellow Box apps written using Rhapsody's more intuitive developer tools would be able to run on both Rhapsody and Windows with a simple recompile.
+Since Yellow Box was also available on Windows as a dynamic-link library (DLL), Yellow Box apps would be able to run on both Rhapsody and Windows through a recompile.
 Microsoft provided no equivalent that would enable Win32 apps to run on other platforms.
-Additionally, Rhapsody itself could be installed on either PowerPC Macintoshes or Intel x86 PCs.
+Additionally, Rhapsody itself could be installed on either PowerPC Macintoshes or Intel x86 PCs, enlarging developers' potential customer base.

 Pitch to users

 Apple pitched Rhapsody to users by emphasizing its improved stability and responsiveness.
 For example, on classic Mac OS, incoming faxes could leave the machine frozen until the fax completes; and if an app crashed, it could take down the whole system and require a reboot, potentially leading to data loss.
 Additionally, Rhapsody would inherit NeXTSTEP's local network sharing functionality, and make it easy to share data across apps.
-At Macworld SF 1997, Steve Jobs offered a teaser for Rhapsody by showing off NeXTSTEP's ability to play multiple QuickTime movies stored on the local network, and to drag-and-drop still frames from a QuickTime window into a Mail compose window.
-He also vaunted NeXTSTEP's maturity by pointing out that it had been adopted by many large organizations, including Wall Street banks and the CIA.
+At Macworld SF 1997, Steve Jobs vaunted NeXTSTEP's maturity by pointing out that it had been adopted by many large organizations, including Wall Street banks and the CIA.
 BYTE magazine described NeXTSTEP as "field-tested, time-proven code" in January 1998, ten years after the operating system's introduction.